Clemi05/frontend-challenges/colors-codecademy-project/README.md

 - Fill in the first color column of the swatch samples using HSL colors.

 The website’s existing index.html and style.css document files are displayed in the text editor.

+## My notes

+For this small project I used the original structure of the exercise but I added some CSS and JS animation, in order to make the website more attractive.